Characterization of Real-time Haptic Feedback from Multimodal Neural Network-based Force Estimates during Teleoperation: METHODS

 Before each trajectory sequence was commanded, the PSM was initialized by first moving to grasp the tissue before translating to a position that zeroed out any forces induced from the grasp.
-For manipulations in the x- and y-directions, the material was further pre-tensioned in the z-direction by 1\,N. Then a sequence of minimum jerk trajectories were commanded to the human plant, first by +75\,mm in 1\,s, then by -150\,mm in 2\,s, +150\,mm in 2\,s, \mbox{-150\,mm} in 2\,s before returning to the pre-tensioned position by moving +75\,mm in 1\,s.
+For manipulations in the x and y directions, the material was further pre-tensioned in the z direction by 1\,N. Then a sequence of minimum jerk trajectories were commanded to the human plant, first by +75\,mm in 1\,s, then by -150\,mm in 2\,s, +150\,mm in 2\,s, \mbox{-150\,mm} in 2\,s before returning to the pre-tensioned position by moving +75\,mm in 1\,s.
 Between each movement, the position was held for 2\,s.
-These movements, when scaled by the 0.2 scaling factor, are equivalent to ideal displacements of the PSM by 15\,mm or 30\,mm (Fig.\,\ref{movements}c).
-For the z-direction manipulations, there was no pre-tensioning.
+These movements, when scaled by the 0.2 scaling factor, are equivalent to ideal displacements of the PSM by 15\,mm or 30\,mm (Fig.\,\ref{movements}).
+For the z direction manipulations, there was no pre-tensioning.
 This allowed the commanded manipulations to cover both compression and tension regimes.
-Instead, the same minimum jerk trajectories were commanded with the final movement returning the PSM to the initial force-neutral position (Fig.\,\ref{movements}c).
+Instead, the same minimum jerk trajectories were commanded with the final movement returning the PSM to the initial force-neutral position (Fig.\,\ref{movements}).